HaoboGu/rmk/README.md

 ## News

-- [2024.04.07] BLE support for esp32c3 is available now on master branch, you can try the example at `boards/esp32c3_ble`.
-Any feedbacks are welcomed!
-Some more tests should be done before releasing it in next version.
+- [2024.04.07] BLE support for esp32c3 is available now on main branch, you can try the example at `boards/esp32c3_ble`.
+It will be released to <crates.io> soon, after some additional testing.

 - [2024.03.07] BLE support with auto-reconnection/multiple devices feature for nrf52840/nrf52832 has beed added to RMK!
 Checkout [`boards/nrf52840_ble`](https://github.com/HaoboGu/rmk/blob/main/boards/nrf52840_ble/src/main.rs) and [`boards/nrf52832_ble`](https://github.com/HaoboGu/rmk/blob/main/boards/nrf52832_ble/src/main.rs) for details.